 Zaheer Ali is a PhD candidate in history at Columbia University.
 Under the direction of the late Manning Marable, he served as one of the project managers and a senior researcher of the Malcolm X Project (MXP), a multi-year research initiative on the life and legacy of Malcolm X.

 Anne Sarah Rubin: "Through the Heart of Dixie: Sherman's March and American Memory"

 Hubbard Hall, Room 208 Thomas F. Shannon Room

 Sherman's March, cutting a path through Georgia and the Carolinas, is among the most symbolically potent events of the Civil War.
-Rubin uncovers and unpacks stories and myths about the March from a wide variety of sources, including African Americans, women, Union soldiers, Confederates, and even Sherman himself.
+In this presentation, Anne Sarah Rubin uncovers and unpacks stories and myths about the March from a wide variety of sources, including African Americans, women, Union soldiers, Confederates, and even Sherman himself.
 Drawing her evidence from an array of media, including travel accounts, memoirs, literature, films, and newspapers, Rubin uses the competing and contradictory stories as a lens into the way that American thinking about the Civil War has changed over time.

 Part of the Enhancing the Humanities at Bowdoin Civil War Era Cluster.

 Cristina Malcolmson: 'Studies of Skin Color in the Early Royal Society'

 In her most recent book, Studies of Skin Color in the Early Royal Society: Boyle, Cavendish, Swift (Ashgate, 2013), Cristina Malcolmson demonstrates how unstable the idea of race remained in England at the end of the seventeenth century, and yet how extensively the intertwined institutions of government, colonialism, the slave trade, and science were collaborating to usher it into public view.